-At The Bourne Academy we develop literate, numerate global citizens who ASPIRE: Ambitious, Self-confident, Physically Literate, Independent Learners, Resilient, Emotionally
+Our Vision is to develop literate, numerate, global citizens who ASPIRE, i.e. they are: Ambitious, Selfconfident, Physically literate, Independent learners, Resilient, Emotionally literate.

 OBJECTIVES

 The aims of relationships and sex education (RSE) at our school are to:

 - Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies - Support the Academy's ASPIRE ethos to ensure our learners grow up with the skills they need to be global citizens